Oracle and the Future

 Vishal is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-Oracle Corp (NASDAQ: ORCL) a major player in the IT industry that offers an optimized and fully integrated stack of business hardware and software systems, had recently reported its second quarter earnings and has performed well, exceeding analysts’ expectations.
+Oracle Corp (NYSE: ORCL) a major player in the IT industry that offers an optimized and fully integrated stack of business hardware and software systems, had recently reported its second quarter earnings and has performed well, exceeding analysts’ expectations.
 With revenue from new software license and cloud subscription growing in the double digits, the company is all set to deliver robust earnings in the future.

 Oracle of the Software Industry